flutter/flutter/specs/ui.md

                       (n-4)th stylus button, again ignoring any
                       explictly back or forward buttons

+                 note that stylus buttons can be pressed even when the pointer is not "down"

            down: true if the pointer is down (in pointer-down event or subsequent pointer-move events); false otherwise (in